pixelhero98/LLapDiffusion/README.md

 `IMPUTATION_TRAINING=True` means imputation-style target anchors are allowed by configuration, not active by default.
 Pure extrapolation-training remains clean by `TARGET_MASK_AUX_P=0.0`; set a positive value only when intentionally running dual-task or imputation-style training.
 Extrapolation and interpolation both support in either training setting by querying the same model.

 Context and target `delta_t` metadata are interpreted as window-local offsets when they start at zero and are monotone.
-Increment-style deltas are converted to offsets before use, so regular `[0, 1, 2, ...]` metadata is not accumulated twice.
+Increment-style deltas are converted to offsets before use.

 ## Practical tuning guidance